homalg-project/PackageJanitor/README.md

 4. Execute `ansible-playbook -i hosts site.yml --diff --check` (shorthand: `./check`) to see what would be changed.
 5. Execute `ansible-playbook -i hosts site.yml --diff` (shorthand: `./apply`) to actually apply the changes.

+## Speed up the execution

+One can speed up the execution considerably by using the Ansible plugin [Mitogen for Ansible](https://mitogen.networkgenomics.com/ansible_detailed.html).

 ## FAQ

 1. #### Error: `There was an error.
 Make sure there is a branch named 'doc'.`